-The bitbake command that can be used to build an image is bitbake <image name>.
+The bitbake command can be used to build an image by specifying the image as shown below:

+bitbake <image name>

 Additional parameters can be used for specific activities described below.
 Bitbake provides various useful options for developing a single component.
-User the command below to run with a bitbake parameter:
+Use the command below to run bitbake with a parameter:

-'''

-$ bitbake <parameter> <component>
+\$ bitbake <parameter> <component>

-'''

-<component> is a desired build package.
+In the preceding command, <component> is a desired build package.

-The following table provides some bitbake options.
+The Table 1 describes some bitbake options.

-Bitbake parameter Description -c fetch Fetches if the downloads state is not marked as done. -c cleanall Cleans the entire component build directory.
+Table 1.
+Bitbake options Bitbake parameter Description -c fetch Fetches if the downloads state is not marked as done. -c cleanall Cleans the entire component build directory.
 All the changes in the build directory are lost.
 The rootfs and state of the component are also cleared.
-The component is also removed from the download directory. -c deploy Deploys an image or component to the rootfs. -k Continues building components even if a build break occurs. -c compile -f It is not recommended to change the source code under the temporary directory.
-However, if it is changed, the Yocto Project might not rebuild it unless this option is used.
-Use this option to force a recompile after the image is deployed.
+The component is also removed from the download directory. -c deploy Deploys an image or component to the rootfs. -k Continues building components even if a build break occurs.